 - Fatigued and/or recovering from injury or illness

-- Time-Rich sessions are longer in duration.
-They are ideal if you are:
+- Time-Rich sessions are ideal if you are:

 - Able to maintain higher training volume without it negatively impacting other aspects of your life including sleep, work, supporting habits, or family commitments